creitve/cartomatic/README.md

 #### Components

-Cartomatic will install for you the latest versions of following software:
+Cartomatic will install the latest versions of the following software for you:

 - [x] [Apache](http://httpd.apache.org) + mod_php
 - [x] [WEBKAOS](http://github.com/essentialkaos/webkaos)